elasticio/elasticio.github.io/_developer-guide/teams-and-repos.md

 If you need to delete a developer team:
 *   You should have organisation admin access role and
-*   The developer team must contain no integration component repositories.
+*   The developer team must contain no integration component.

 If the above conditions are true, you can proceed and delete the developer team using [an API call](https://api.elastic.io/v2/docs/#delete-a-team).

 ## Manage integration components

 Almost every developer has worked with some sort of version control and repository management.
 GitHub, one of the most famous code developing and collaborating platforms, is the most famous for its use of repository practice.
-We use the same tactics which give developers complete autonomy to develop their code in their own sort of a **sandbox**.
+We use the same tactics which give developers complete autonomy to manage their code.

 > Please remind your fellow developers to follow the same procedure and upload their own unique SSH Key before proceeding further.

 ### Create a component repository

-For a clarity, we use the Repository/Component terms interchangeably here.
+As mentioned above, each repository represents a component.
+That's why we use repository and component terms interchangeably here.
 Every component resides in a particular repository.
 To create a repository click on **New repo** button and input the desired name and press **Create**.

 **Please note: As with the naming of the teams use letters, digits, `-` and `_` to name your repository.
 No spaces!**